MaxHillebrand/PraxeologyOfPrivacy/Choice.md

 # Choice

-Choice, then, is at the core of what it means to be human.
-With numerous problems, but limited scarce resources, humans must inevitably make a value judgment and choose one out of many.
-Every single action is the proof of that choice, and it implies the infinite number of alternatives that have been sacrificed.
-Whenever there is choice, there is exchange.
-The individual exchanges a current state of affair, for a future one that he deems superior.
-The list of alternatives that were not pursued are the opportunity cost of action, those potential future scenarios that were disregarded and not manifested.
+At the core of human existence is the act of choice.
+With limited resources and numerous problems to solve, individuals must make value judgments and select one out of many options.
+Each action represents a choice and implies that an infinite number of alternative choices were sacrificed.
+Choice necessitates exchange, as individuals trade a current state of affairs for a future one that they believe is superior.
+The list of alternatives that were not pursued represents the opportunity cost of an action, or the potential future scenarios that were disregarded and left unrealized.

 ---
 [[Scarcity]]